 HOW DO WE JUDGE THESE WINES?

 We run a tightly structured, rigorous wine tasting process.
 That means that each wine sample is pre-poured into numbered glasses and assessed blindly by the judges.
-Most importantly, our IWSC wine judges are experts in their field, who work across all sectors of the wine industry.
+Most importantly, IWSC wine judges are experts in their field, who work across all sectors of the wine industry.
 For evidence, see our full list of judges.

 HOW DO WE SCORE THESE WINES?